mayel/docs.coopcloud.tech/docs/faq.md

 ## What about `$alternative`?

-We have various technical critiques of other similar projects which are already up-and-running in the ecosystem as they don't necessarily meet our needs as a small tech co-op.
-However, the Co-op Cloud isn't meant to be a replacement for these others projects.
-Here is a short overview of the pros/cons we see and how that relates to our goals here.
+We have various technical critiques of other similar projects which are already up-and-running in the ecosystem, as they don't necessarily meet our needs as a small tech co-op.
+However, Co-op Cloud isn't meant to be a replacement for these other projects.

+Here is a short overview of the pros/cons we see, in relation to our goals

 ### Cloudron